epomatti/aws-eventbridge-scheduler/README.md

 # AWS EventBridge Scheduler

-Stopping and starting an RDS instance on schedule using Event Bridge scheduler.
+Create an RDS PostgreSQL instance to test EventBridge scheduler with stop/start RDS actions.

 Create the `.auto.tfars` file.
 Edit as needed.